Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Simulation model and method

 \section{Simulation model and method}

 In order to explore the equilibrium behavior of a magnetic filament in bulk we have taken just the required ingredients from our previous coarse-grained model \cite{sanchez11a}: the linking potential, the dipolar interaction and the steric repulsion between the beads.
 Therefore, in our model a magnetic filament is represented as a bead-spring chain of $N$ identical particles carrying at their centers a point magnetic dipole, $\vec \mu$, which can freely rotate in any direction.
-Since the model does not impose any anisotropy nor explicit probability rates on the reorientation of the dipoles, according to our previous results \cite{sanchez11a} we expect a large head-to-tail alignment of the dipoles with respect to the chain backbone for large enough values of the dipolar moment.
-This head-to-tail arrangement is the natural disposition of chain-like assemblies of ferromagnetic particles in absence of external fields.
-Nevertheless, this behavior is also found experimentally for chains of superparamagnetic particles as a consequence of a cooperative effect: the increase of the dipole reversal barriers in every bead led by the external field generated by its neighbors \cite{morup10a}.
-Therefore, we consider that this model might be representative---at least at a qualitative level---for magnetic filaments made either with superparamagnetic of ferromagnetic particles under the conditions that lead to a large head-to-tail alignment of the dipoles.